 It shall be the responsibility of the Class Representatives to regularly interact with the class they represent, through a medium of their choice, in order to gather the opinions and concerns of their class.
-These communications must be readily available to all students equally, and communications from the Class Representative should occur no less than once per month.
-The role of the Class Representative is to convey these concerns to the appropriate Vice President, who will carry those concerns to the Central Committee for consideration.
+These communications must be readily available to all students equally, and communications from the Class Representative will be verbalized to MDSG meetings.